elliotmangini/blog-agile-01/README.md

 If you are a new developer with an understanding of Object Oriented programming, it's not so far of a stretch to say that the Agile strategy is sort of like modular task management.
 When you hear about self-organizing cross-functional teams, those are words associated with Agile.
 It's like organizing the work being done in the same way you approach functional programming.
 If you look at Agile like that a lot of these concepts are going to seem familiar.

+> <em>"Before you dive into the content of this blog I want you to mentally prepare yourself for the concepts to be related as a web of ideas.
+There isn't always a clear heirarchy of concepts at play, though I have tried to organize the content in that way whenever possible and also aimed to minimize repetition.
+Depending on the implementation of Agile the concepts have a changing relationship to one another so keep an open mind as you make note of each element and you can put them together at the end!" -Elliot</em>

 <h2>Making Changes Quickly</h2>

 Nowadays companies need to compete in a rapidly changing marketplace.
-We have to consider reacting to and taking advantage of adapting in a fast-paced industry.
+We have to consider reacting to and taking advantage of an ability to adapt.
 We need to be ready to make changes and consider...

 <ul>
     <li>Cost</li>